Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 34
 For 1000 IP a player purchase a Mine by publically stating their purchase in #nomic.
 Any player with a Mine gains 20 IP per day.

+# Rule 35
+A player can ask for a loan from the Treasury.
+The monarch is entitled to negotiate the payment of the loan, including , method of payment(ips or in game items),time of payment, and value paid(never smaller than the value of the loan).
+The monarch is also entitled to withhold the loan.